 Clifford Law Offices continues to be a strong supporter of the Chicago Bar Foundation’s (CBF) Investing in Justice campaign.
 Bob Clifford is one of the founding and sustaining members committed to helping pro bono and legal aid organizations through this important community involvement program.
 The Investing in Justice campaign relies upon Chicago area lawyers, law firms and corporations to donate personally in an effort to expand the capacity of the area’s pro bono and legal aid organizations, and to underwrite innovative projects that make the justice system more user-friendly and accessible for those in need.

 DePaul University College of Law Center for Public Interest Law

 Kevin P. Durkin, partner at Clifford Law Offices, was named the first President of the DePaul University College of Law Center for Public Interest Advisory Board in 2008 when the Center formed an Advisory Board to accomplish its objectives.
-The Center for Public Interest has a long tradition at the school; working to serve the poor and underrepresented with a sense of commitment, and encouraging and mentoring others to help the underprivileged in the community.
+The Center for Public Interest has a long tradition at the school, working to serve the poor and underrepresented with a sense of commitment; while encouraging and mentoring others to help the underprivileged in the community.